Rua-Gouveia-Alliance/particles-simulation/REPORT.md

 The 2D space is divided into a grid, where each cell's center of mass is used to approximate the gravitational interactions.
 We took the approach of parallelizing the cells of the grid, with the objective of each cell being processed concurrently with other cells.
-We also parallelized the generation of the initial grid which required calculations to attribute each particle to the correspoding cell where it's initially located.
+We also parallelized the generation of the initial grid which required calculations to attribute each particle to the corresponding cell where it's initially located.

 ## 3. Synchronization concerns

 We had some challenges with the synchronization of the different threads, specifically when we encountered problems with data dependencies between them.
 One clear example was the appending of newly updated particles to the cells, while other particles from different cells were being computed.
-To solve this problem we had to separate this stage in two, which led us to temporarly save all the new particles in a `vector<vector<Particles>>`, and only after all the particles in all the cells are done computing we proceed to add them to the correct cells.
+To solve this problem we had to separate this stage in two, which led us to temporarily save all the new particles in a `vector<vector<Particles>>`, and only after all the particles in all the cells are done computing we proceed to add them to the correct cells.

 ## 4. Load Balancing

-With OpenMP we used dynamic scheduling to evenly distrubte computation across threads.
+With OpenMP we used dynamic scheduling to evenly distribute computation across threads.
 This technique distributes workload among threads at runtime rather than assigning it statically before execution.
 Comparing the static vs dynamic approach, the latter gives us the best performance of the two.

 ## 5. Performance Results